dmy/elm-raspberry-pi/README.md

 See [Releases](https://github.com/dmy/elm-raspberry-pi/releases/) to install specific older versions.

+## Compatibility
-Built and tested on Raspberry Pi 4 Model B with Raspbian GNU/Linux 10 (32 bits).
+Built and tested on **Raspberry Pi 4 Model B with Raspbian GNU/Linux 10 Buster (32 bits)**.

+Reported to also work on:
+* Raspberry Pi 2 with Debian 10 Buster

 *Please report any success or failure on others ARM platforms.*